 Look after employee wellbeing

 The work is physically demanding, sleeping and eating patterns become irregular, and your diet becomes high in caffeine, alcohol and foods high in salt and fat.
 Customers can be difficult and even dangerous.
 And because work comes and goes, anxiety about job security is common.
+Especially now.

 This is why it’s so important to make employee wellbeing a priority in your workplace.
 While work-related stress is not a clinical health condition, it can be a risk factor for mental health conditions, if it is excessive and long-lasting.